Integrating Domain-Specialized Language Models with AI Measurement Tools for Deterministic Atomic-Resolution Experimentation: Results

-The technical challenges in the AI interface framework lie not only in optimizing model deployment efficiency but also in ensuring the reliability of LLM-generated outputs.
-Efficient deployment is essential to enable training and inference on local, consumer-grade GPUs without reliance on data centers, thereby lowering the barrier to adoption for broader LLM-driven automated systems.
-Ensuring reliability is equally critical because the system directly executes instrument control logic synthesized by the SLM, while LLM outputs are inherently stochastic and may contain unpredictable variations.
-To achieve stable and safe operation under these conditions, we aim to preserve the flexibility of LLM reasoning for general tasks while simultaneously guaranteeing strict correctness in command generation.
+The main technical challenge in the AI interface framework involves optimizing model deployment efficiency while ensuring the reliability of LLM-generated outputs.
+Efficient deployment is necessary for training and inference on local, consumer-grade GPUs without reliance on data centers, thereby lowering the barrier to adoption for broader LLM-driven automated systems.
+At the same time, ensuring reliability is equally important because the system directly executes instrument control logic synthesized by the SLM.
+It is known that LLM outputs are inherently stochastic and may contain unpredictable variations.
+To achieve stable and safe operation under these conditions, we aim to preserve the flexibility of LLM reasoning for general tasks while simultaneously guaranteeing correctness in command generation.

-To address these challenges, we designed the AI interface with two complementary objectives: enabling efficient local deployment and ensuring reliable execution of model-generated actions.
+We therefore designed the AI interface with two complementary objectives: enabling efficient local deployment and ensuring reliable execution of model-generated actions.
 The following sections describe the design strategies adopted to achieve these goals.

 \begin{itemize} \item Efficient model deployment \\